Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - 22k -> first time 10 out of 10 were good
 - sorted by length

+gpt2-concat-aochildes-16k-length-4k-rarity-all:
+- read every 10 sentences every 1000 lines
+- look for meaningful and grammatically correct sentences or phrases
+- 4k -> first time 8 out of 10 were good
+- sorted by rarity of tokens among all tokens of strict small

 gpt2-concat-cbt-:
 - cbt siorted by length has 7 meaningful and grammatically correct sentences/phrases out of 10 at line 500